feathersui/feathersui-website/docs/as3-starling/numeric-stepper.md

 ---
-title: How to use the Feathers NumericStepper component (Starling version) (Starling version)
+title: How to use the NumericStepper component (Starling version) (Starling version)
 sidebar_label: NumericStepper
 ---